Mixed Observable RRT: Multi-Agent Mission-Planning in Partially Observable Environments: The mixed observable RRT

-\section{The Mixed Observable RRT}
+\section{The mixed observable RRT}

-We now introduce the mixed observable RRT (MORRT).
-First, we reformulate the cost~\eqref{eq:costFunction} as an optimization problem over the trees of way-points for all agents.
-Secondly, we describe how to expand the MORRT.
-Finally, we explain how the best plan is found.
+This section describes the main contribution of our work.
+We introduce the \textit{mixed observable RRT (MORRT)} and explain how it can be leveraged to compute a plan offline, given an environment map.

-\subsection{Cost Reformulation}
+\subsection{Cost reformulation}

-The objective is first to reformulate the cost~\eqref{eq:costFunction} as a summation over system states.
-We introduce the set of branches, $\mathcal{I}$, in a plan, and denote $\mathcal{I}_0=\mathcal{I}\setminus\{0\}$.
-Branch $i=0$ corresponds to the initial belief $b(t)$, and each remaining branch $i\in\mathcal{I}_0$ corresponds to a unique observation vector $\oi=[o_0,...,o_{j-1}]$, for some integer $j\in \Nat$ of observations made until this branch.
-Each branch has $N_i+1$ nodes, corresponding to system states $[s^{i}_0,...,s^{i}_{N_i}]$, where the last node of a branch is the same as the first node of the child branches.
-We use $[s^{i,a}_0,...,s^{i,a}_{N_i}]$ to denote the states of agent $a$ in branch $i$.
-Note that $s^i_\ell$ denotes the system states in branch $i$ where $\ell=0$ at the root of this branch, which is equivalent to the system state $x_k$ for some $k$, where $k=0$ at the root of branch 0.
-Moreover, let the function $\Par(i)$ return the parent branch of branch $i$, and let $\Obs(i)=1$ if branch $i$ ends at an observation node, and $\Obs(i)=0$ otherwise.
+The policy of agent $a$ can be illustrated by a trajectory tree where nodes and edges represent way-points and way-point changes, respectively.
+Each branch in the tree is a path that the agent commits to, given a specific observation and environment belief update.
+Basically, the controller plans different trajectories, and future decisions are a function of the realized environment observations.
+A plan, which is the collection of $M$ policies, can be illustrated as a collection of $M$ trajectory trees.
+The example in Figure~\ref{fig:branch_illustration_in_cost} consists of three trajectory branches; since observations are shared between agents, each agent in this example has a trajectory tree with three branches, corresponding to the branches in the figure.

-Figure~\ref{fig:branch_illustration_in_cost} shows the plan for an agent $a$.
-The agent starts at $s_0^{0}=x(0)$ in the first branch $i=0$.
-An observation is made at the third node of this branch, and the plan branches into $i=1,2$.
-If the agent observes $e=0$ in the first branch it follows branch 1 and makes another observation at the fourth node of this branch; but, if it observes $e=1$ it goes straight to the blue goal node without making another observation (branch 2).
-Black observation nodes, inside of observation areas, are both the final node of one branch and initial nodes of the branches originating from the observation node; for instance, $s_2^{0,a}=s_0^{1,a}=s_0^{2,a}$, but to make the figure less cluttered, this is not illustrated.
+Denote the set of trajectory branches, for a given plan $\boldsymbol{\pi}$, by $\mathcal{I}_{\boldsymbol{\pi}}$.
+We introduce, for each branch $i\in\mathcal{I}_{\boldsymbol{\pi}}$ and each agent $a\in\{1,2,\dots,M\}$, the vector $s^{i,a}=[s^{i,a}_0,...,s^{i,a}_{N_i}]$, which given a plan $\boldsymbol{\pi}$, denotes the way-points of agent $a$ in the branch $i$, where $N_i+1$ is the number of way-points in this branch.
+It is important to note that, for each $s^{i,a}_\ell$, there is a one-to-one mapping to $x^a_k$ for some $k$, where $k$ is the time index; introducing the $s$-notation makes it easy to distinguish between different branches without keeping track of the time index $k$ in each branch.
+Moreover, let the function $\Par(i)$ return the parent branch of branch $i$, and let $\Obs(i)=1$ if branch $i$ ends at an \textit{observation node}---a way-point inside of an observation area---and $\Obs(i)=0$ otherwise (see Figure~\ref{fig:branch_illustration_in_cost} for an illustration).